myselfscrum/kochessenz-recipes/content/english/post/001-12-27-lachsvariante-vom-ende-des-universums.md

 * 1 lemon grass
 * black pepper
-* 1/2 handful of coriander
+* 1/2 handful of cilantro
 * salt

 and add a quarter can of coconut milk at the last moment.
 I guess I used a little too much curry paste and it turned out way too spicy!